SandorBalazsHU/elte-ik-msc-weather-cam/AndroidApp/libapi/docs/PicturesApi.md

 Find last picture.

-## Functionality:  Returns the __latest__ picture recieved from the weather station.   *Note*: The latest picture is defined as the last picture of station with station_id processed by the server.  --- ### Prerequisites:   - This endpoint can only be used with a valid JWT token.    ---
+## Functionality:  Returns the __latest or the first__ picture recieved from the weather station.   *Note*: The latest picture is defined as the last picture of station with station_id processed by the server.  --- ### Prerequisites:   - This endpoint can only be used with a valid JWT token.    ---

 ### Example
 ```kotlin